All Episodes

 1992 to today is 20 plus years.

-And she's still a mystery, she still has to introduce herself to people.
+She still has to introduce herself to people.

 She's more a curiosity than she is an actual figure with whom people have some kind of connection.

-And by that vested interest.
+And by that, vested interest.

-Are they gonna get the screeching Hillary?
+Are they going to get the screeching Hillary?

 And simply because there is a D next to her name on the ballot, she stands a chance of winning.